- Requirements for a Diploma of College Studies (DCS)

 - The Exit Test of language of teaching and literature

 - All courses required by the program of study or their equivalents

 The pass mark for all college courses is 60%.

 Note: In some cases, a student may continue his university studies at RMC without having obtained his DCS, provided his file is acceptable to the program director of that institution.
-Similarly, in certain cases, a student may continue his university studies at RMC Saint Jean, without having obtained his DCS, on condition that his file is deemed acceptable by the Associate Dean for University Programs of this institution.
+Similarly, in certain cases, a student may continue his university studies at RMC Saint Jean, without having obtained his DCS, on condition that his file is deemed acceptable by the university program authority.

 Requirements for Obtaining a University Degree (Bachelor's Degree)

 To obtain a RMC Saint Jean bachelor's degree, a student must achieve all the objectives and requirements of his program of study, including the success of the following:

 - All courses required by the program of studies or their equivalents